mrogers0104/Engineering-OptimizeArmBracket1/README.md

 3. Mixing Traits (Crossover): When two individuals "mate," their traits (or "genes") combine.
 It's like mixing arm brackets from two recipes to create a new one.
 This new arm bracket might be better than either of its parents.
 A gene is either plate thickness, bolt size, bolt qty, stiffener thickness, or stiffener qty.
 4. Adding Some Variety (Mutation): Sometimes, the GA introduces small changes (mutations) to an arm bracket's traits.
 It's like adding a pinch of spice to a recipe.
 These mutations help explore new possibilities.
-5. Repeat: The GA keeps doing this—evaluating fitness, mixing traits, and adding mutations—over many generations.
+5. Repeat: The GA keeps doing thisï¿½evaluating fitness, mixing traits, and adding mutationsï¿½over many generations.
 Each new generation gets better at solving the problem.

 A **genetic algorithm** is like a recipe optimizer that uses natural selection and mixing to find the best solution to a problem.

 ## GA Related to Structure Elements
-Let’s relate to structural elements in the context of genetic algorithms (GAs) for structural design optimization.
+Letï¿½s relate to structural elements in the context of genetic algorithms (GAs) for structural design optimization.
 1.	**Chromosome Representation**:
     - In a GA, a chromosome represents a potential solution (design) to the optimization problem.
     - For structural design, each gene within the chromosome corresponds to a specific structural element (e.g., beam, column, joint, truss member).